PRIDE-Archive/pride-web/static/markdown/submitdatapage/content.md

 If you have check that you can provide all the files in previous section, the next step is to Download the [Submission Tool](/submissiontool).
 The Submission Tool guide the users throught the submission process generating the [submission.px file](/static/markdown/submitdatapage/files/Submission_Summary_File.pdf).
 The submission.px file contains 2 types crucial information:

-**Metadata**: Minimun experimental metadata like experiment description, sample taxonomy information, instruments and modifications used.
+**Metadata**: Minimum experimental metadata like experiment description, sample taxonomy information, instruments and modifications used.
 **Mapping between the uploaded files**: for instance between the raw files and the corresponding result or search engine output files.

 >If you are using the PX submission tool, the file will be created automatically for you.